Rob Brydon: 2010–present: The Trip and other roles

-In 2015 he had an uncredited role as Master Phineus in the Kenneth Branagh directed romantic fantasy Cinderella for Walt Disney Pictures.
+In 2015, he had an uncredited role as Master Phineus in the Kenneth Branagh directed romantic fantasy Cinderella for Walt Disney Pictures.
 The following year he played Gryff in The Huntsman: Winter's War (2016) alongside Charlize Theron, Chris Hemsworth and Emily Blunt.
 That same year he played various roles in the BBC One animated series Revolting Rhymes (2016) which was nominated for the Academy Award for Best Animated Short Film.

-In 2018 he played Inspector Lestrade in the mystery-parody Holmes & Watson starring Will Ferrell and John C. Reilly.
+In 2018, he played Inspector Lestrade in the mystery-parody Holmes & Watson starring Will Ferrell and John C. Reilly.
 Brydon also had roles in the stop-motion animated film Early Man (2018) and the British comedy Swimming with Men (2018).
 He also portrayed Richard Nixon in the FX series Trust (2018).
 The following year he had roles in the musical comedy Blinded by the Light (2019) and in the coming-of-age film Days of the Bagnold Summer (2019).

-In 2021 he acted in the first episode of the second series of the show McDonald & Dodds.
+In 2021, he acted in the first episode of the second series of the show McDonald & Dodds.
 That same year he narrated The Chasers Road Trip: Trains, Brains and Automobiles, was a contestant on Celebrity Catchphrase, and voiced The Crow in Superworm alongside Olivia Colman and Matt Smith.
 The following year he voiced the Pied Piper in The Amazing Maurice (2022) alongside Hugh Laurie, Emilia Clarke, David Thewlis and Hugh Bonneville.
 In 2023 he had a brief role as Sugar Daddy Ken in Greta Gerwig's comedy Barbie starring Margot Robbie and Ryan Gosling.

-In 2022 Brydon appeared in Stephen Sondheim's Old Friends revue, including alongside Haydn Gwynne in "The Little Things You Do Together", the marital battle from Company.
+In 2022, Brydon appeared in Stephen Sondheim's Old Friends revue, including alongside Haydn Gwynne in "The Little Things You Do Together", the marital battle from Company.
+In 2026, Brydon hosted game show The Floor on ITV.
+In June 2026, he was announced to portray King Herod in the West End revival of the musical Jesus Christ Superstar in November 2026.